aappddeevv/mscrm-soap-auth/README.md

 that is only constrained by memory size.
 Formatted values can be downloaded and some types of CRM values are "expanded" automatically into multiple attributes.
 You can restrict the attributes downloaded through an attributes file (see metadata).
+* Create a spreadsheet friendly list of enities and attribute for customizing the download.

 other
 * Run --help to print show other capabilities.